How to Negotiate Salary for Your Next Career Move

 Principal Takeaways

-- Keep a positive and upbeat tone throughout the conversation, and be active in your listening.
+- Keep a positive and upbeat tone throughout the conversation and engage in active listening.

 Do your research